n3tsurge/gc-auto-resolver/README.md

 5. Define your threat feeds
 6. Run the tool

+### Feature Checklist

+- [ ] Dockerized version
+- [x] Enrich and resolve incidents using external threat lists
+- [ ] Check to see if an IP has any records in a DNSBL
+- [ ] Enrich and resolve incidents using platforms like VirusTotal, Greynoise, etc.
+- [ ] Add malicious IPs from incidents to a label in Guardicore for inclusion in a `override block` policy
+- [ ] Add malicious IPs to custom threat list file for use by Palo Alto EDL (external dynamic list)

 ## Caching

 By default the tool will cache HTTP requests for HTTP based lists to limit the number of times a list needs to be fetched.
 This is controlled in `config.yml` in this section: